ljw1004/csharpspec/csharp/expressions.md

 __p2.Y = 3;
 __r.P2 = __p2;
 Rectangle r = __r;
 ```
 where `__``r`, `__``p1` and `__p2` are temporary variables that are otherwise invisible and inaccessible.

-If `Rectangle's` constructor allocates the two embedded `Point` instances
+If `Rectangle`'s constructor allocates the two embedded `Point` instances
 ```csharp
 public class Rectangle
 {